tuminguyen/QR_Barcode_Reader/README.md

 # QR Code reader

-This repo using pyzbar library with opencv to read QR and bar code.
-There are 2 modes:
+This repo using pyzbar library with opencv to read both QR and barcode.
+However, if you only want to read QRCode, you can simply use the built-in function in openCV _(QRCodeDetector)_.

+There are 2 modes in the project:
-- stream: real time detect via video
+- __stream:__ real time detect via video
-- image: detect on an input image
+- __image:__ detect on an input image

 Detected code will be displayed with a message (text) over the bounding box.